popify-framework/popify/README.md

 # POPIFY Framework

 The POPIFY Framework is designed to boost developer productivity by automating source code generation.
-It allows you to create commonly used project files (controllers, models, components, etc.) via an intuitive and extensible CLI.
+It helps you to create commands to generate commonly used project files (controllers, models, components, etc.) via an intuitive and extensible CLI.

 ## Key Features